How to Make Your Own Luck

 00:0000:00

 We’ve all had the feeling at some point in our lives where it seems other people catch all the lucky breaks while we seem to be screwing everything up.
 It’s a common perceptual bias.
 In other people, we focus on the successful result, not the toil and struggle they endured to reach it or the missed opportunities and growth experiences they suffered through.
 While in ourselves, all we’re aware of is the toil and struggle we endure and not the success that is readily apparent to others.
-It’s a kind of Blind Man’s Bluff that we’re all doomed to contistylnue playing throughout our lives.
+It’s a kind of Blind Man’s Bluff that we’re all doomed to continue playing throughout our lives.

 The concept of “luck” stems from this perceptual bias: the belief that some people’s existence defies mathematical probability, that because they have it and we don’t, they’re violating the universe’s probabilities.